 There’s no doubt that ABC inventory analysis is a helpful way to see which products perform best and worst so you can optimize for sales and profitability.
-Remember to exclude seasonal items, new product lines, and reference other inventory metrics for the most accurate grades.
+Remember to exclude seasonal items and new product lines, and to reference other inventory metrics for the most accurate grades.

 Prioritize A grade inventory by investing heavily in it—both in terms of stock levels and the relationship with those suppliers.
 Get rid of grade C inventory (and cut storage costs on dead weight) by bundling it with other items, offering them at a lower cost, or donating it to people in need.

 It’s easy to get started with ABC analysis by product in Shopify.
 It’ll pull historical sales data to show you your best (and worst) performing inventory within just a few clicks.

 This post was originally written by Emily Manley, and has been updated by Elise Dopson.
 Illustration by Rachel Tunstall